 Lastly, turn the pool table frame over and remove the table legs.

 Our storage facilities offer many different sizes, from small storage units to much larger units that can fit the contents of multiple rooms.

 Over time, moisture can seep up from the floor of your storage unit and potentially damage items resting against it.
 To prevent this from happening, elevate your pool table by storing it on pallet boards.

 Wrap each individual piece of the pool table for storage.
 To protect the pieces from damage, always keep them wrapped the entire time they’re in storage.

 When storing a temperature sensitive item such as a pool table, it is important to utilize a climate controlled storage unit.
 Storing a pool table in an area that is prone to temperature fluctuations can eventually cause the wood to crack or mold or mildew to form on the felt.
 A climate controlled storage unit will maintain a steady range of temperature, ideal for storing a sensitive item like a pool table.

-Self Storage Plus has storage facilities in the greater Washington, DC and Baltimore areas with climate controlled storage units available for rent.
+Self Storage Plus is the right choice for your pool storage solution.
+Our storage facilities in the greater Washington, DC and Baltimore areas with climate controlled storage units available for rent.
 Whether you need a small storage solution, or a larger storage solution that can fit the contents of many rooms, we have a storage unit for you.
 Reserve your storage unit today!